gimse/AngryMonster/README.md

 ## Getting Started

-Open this [link](https://rawgit.com/gimse/AngryMonster/master/AngryMonster.html).
+Open this [link](https://rawgit.com/gimse/AngryMonster/master/RunGame.html).
 You can also download the repository and open run_game.html in you browser.

-### Prerequisites

-Flash Professional to edit.

 ## Authors